viamrobotics/docs/docs/tutorials/configure/pet-photographer.md

 weight: 3
 ---

-You can write filter {{< glossary_tooltip term_id="module" text="modules" >}} to selectively store data from your robot based on whether specified conditions have been met.
+If your smart machine [captures](/services/data/#data-capture) a lot of data, you might want to filter captured data to selectively store only the data you are interested in.
-For example, you can use a module to capture images based on specific criteria, such as the presence of a color, image quality, or sensor thresholds.
+For example, you might want to use your smart machine's camera to capture images based on specific criteria, such as the presence of a certain color, and omit captured images that don't meet that criteria.

-In this tutorial, you will create a [color filter module](https://github.com/viam-labs/modular-filter-examples) and use it to selectively store images from your robot when a specified color is in frame.
+In this tutorial, you will use a custom {{< glossary_tooltip term_id="module" text="module" >}} to function as a color filter, and use it to selectively store images from your robot when a specified color is in frame.
 This allows you to take pictures of your pet in the following way:

-1. Configure the color filter module to process images and save them only when your pet, along with their easily identifiable colored object, is present in the frame.
 1. Attach a colored object, such as a blue collar, to your pet.
-1. Set up a webcam in an area where your pet is likely to appear in the frame, and set up the color filter-configured camera to periodically capture images and sync them to [Viam's cloud](/services/data/#cloud-sync).
+1. Set up a camera in an area where your pet is likely to appear in the frame, and configure the data management service to capture and sync images from that camera.
+1. Configure the `colorfilter` custom module to filter captured images from your camera, saving them only when your pet, along with their easily-identifiable colored object, is present in the frame.

    {{<imgproc src="/tutorials/pet-photographer/data-example.png" resize="550x" declaredimensions=true alt="Dog in blue collar in the camera's live feed">}}

 {{< alert title="Note" color="note" >}}
-While this tutorial is about creating a color filter, you can also use it as a reference when writing your own filter module for other components, like a [sensor](https://github.com/viam-labs/modular-filter-examples/tree/main/sensorfilter).
+The source code for this module is available on the [`modular-filter-examples` GitHub repository](https://github.com/viam-labs/modular-filter-examples) .
+In addition to the `colorfilter` module used in this tutorial, the example repository also includes a [sensor reading filter](https://github.com/viam-labs/modular-filter-examples/tree/main/sensorfilter) which you could use to control and filter the data recorded by a [sensor component](/components/sensors/).
 {{< /alert >}}

 ## Hardware Requirements